Typed compositional quantum computation with lenses

 Note also that, while some of the above works use dependent types to represent matrix sizes for instance, they all rely on ways to hide or forget this information as a workaround.
 On the other hand, our use of dependent types is strict, only relying on statically proved cast operators to adjust types where needed, yet it is lightweight enough for practical use.

 Some other aspects of our approach can be related to programming language theory.
 Wadler defined parametricity in terms of naturality, showing its flexibility in reasoning on programs~\cite{wadler1989fpca}.
 Our definition of natural morphisms differs from Wadler's only in that we restrict the domain of discourse from all types to those representing modules on a ring (or more precisely, the category of modules).
-Another instance is the way we shift indices during currying is reminiscent of De Bruijn indices, and our \coqin{merge} operation shifts indices in the precise same way as the record concatenation defined in the label-selective $\lambda$-calculus~\cite{garrigue94a}.
+Another instance is the way we shift indices during currying.
+It is reminiscent of De Bruijn indices, and our \coqin{merge} operation shifts indices in the precise same way as the record concatenation defined in the label-selective $\lambda$-calculus~\cite{garrigue94a}.
 This suggests that our currying of quantum states is actually similar to the currying occurring in that calculus.

 From a category-theoretic viewpoint, the quantum focusing we defined is closely related to the generalization of lenses to \emph{optics}~\cite[Section 2.1]{riley2018arxiv}, which is motivated by applications to functional programming~\cite{clarke2024compositionality}.
 Optics are defined generally for symmetric monoidal categories, and presented in terms of the category-theoretic tool of coends~\cite{maclane1998,roman2021act} to cleanly describe structure among objects.
 Our account of quantum lenses and focusing is specialized to the symmetric monoidal category of modules, concentrating on concrete representation of objects rather than trying to show the abstract structure.